cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/index.rst

 TRUST General Guide
 *******************

-You can found here some more precise informations regarding available options in TRUST:
+This is the general guide for TRUST users.
+You can find informations regarding the TRUST in general, the options of a `.data` files and some advices when using TRUST.

 .. toctree::
     :maxdepth: 1